TokyoWars/arcade-legends-3-batocera/docs/controls.md

     REL_X
     REL_Y

-The cabinet exit control should generate the event associated with:

-    KEY_EXIT
+The volume shortcut should generate:

+    KEY_VOLUMEUP
+    KEY_VOLUMEDOWN

-If the expected event is visible in `evtest`, the original hardware and bridge are probably working correctly.
+If the expected events are visible in `evtest`, the original hardware and bridge are probably working correctly.

 ---